Private Health Insurance And Senior Medicare Rates

 Seniors that have reached age 65 and are Medicare-eligible, can choose many attractive Medigap and Advantage (MA) plans from a wide range of top-rated and reputable companies.
 Although supplemental benefits are not required, their inexpensive premiums often provide a cost-effective option for reducing out-of-pocket costs.
 Most persons need to sign up for Parts A and B benefits immediately prior to reaching age 65.

-If you have not yet reached age 65, 2023 private, Marketplace, or ancillary options include UnitedHealthcare, Blue Cross Blue Shield (BCBS), Cigna, Humana, Ambetter, Kaiser, Molina, and Aetna offering coverage, and the addition of many local and regional carriers (such as SummaCare and Paramount in Ohio, Geisinger in Pennsylvania, and Oscar in several states).
+If you have not yet reached age 65, 2025 private, Marketplace, or ancillary options include UnitedHealthcare, Blue Cross Blue Shield (BCBS), Cigna, Humana, Ambetter, Kaiser, Molina, and Aetna offering coverage, and the addition of many local and regional carriers (such as SummaCare and Paramount in Ohio, Geisinger in Pennsylvania, and Oscar in several states).
 Although many states have just one available carrier in specific counties, most areas offer multiple choices.

 HSAs remain popular and are available in all states.
 Qualified medical, dental, and vision expenses may be paid with pre-tax dollars.
 The CARES (Coronavirus Aid, Relief, And Economic Security) Act allows HSAs to buy certain OTC drugs and medications.

-The maximum allowed contribution is $3,850 for an individual plan and $7,750 for a family plan ($4,150 and $8,300 for 2024).
+The maximum allowed contribution is $4,300 for an individual plan and $8,550 for a family plan (Higher limits are expected in 2026).
 An annual $1,000 catch-up contribution is available for ages 55 and older.
-HDHP minimum deductibles are $1,500 (individual) and $3,000 (family).
-Maximum out-of-pocket limits are $7,500 per person and $15,000 per family.
+HDHP minimum deductibles are $1,650 (individual) and $3,300 (family).
+Maximum out-of-pocket limits are $8,300 per person and $16,600 per family.

 What Is The Cost Of Coverage?

 How much is health insurance?
 We help you find quality low-cost policies for you or any dependent, whether you are working or unemployed.
 If your status changes, we also help you adjust any existing coverage so you are still receiving the cheapest available rate.
-Many budget-friendly options allow you to obtain a plan that costs less than $20 per month.
+Many budget-friendly options allow you to obtain a plan that costs less than $20 per month. $0 premium plans are also offered, depending upon household income.

-For Seniors, many Medicare Advantage plans feature $0 premiums with prescription drug benefits included.
+For Seniors, many Medicare Advantage (MA) plans feature $0 premiums with prescription drug benefits included.
 Dental, vision, and hearing benefits are also offered.
 We can also customize your quote to show the plans that best fit your health and household income situation, along with maximum out-of-pocket expense preferences.

 If you are eligible for a federal subsidy, we calculate the amount and show you how much it reduces your premium.
 Your federal tax credit is instantly applied so you don’t have to wait for a refund to receive it.
 It is also possible you will be eligible for Medicare, Medicaid, or CHIP, depending on your age and income.

 As your household income, and ages and number of persons to be covered change, your subsidy eligibility can also be impacted.
 Changes in employment status, can often cause large increases or decreases in federal aid.
 Changes in the makeup of the household can also impact the subsidized premium, deductibles, and copays.
+It is possible for one family member to be eligible for Medicare, while other family members are under age 65.

-2023 Monthly Rates For ACA-Compliant (Obamacare) Plans By State
+2025 Monthly Rates For ACA-Compliant (Obamacare) Plans By State

 (Subsidies not included and premiums will vary, depending on county of residence, age, and household income)